 (i) would result in an excessive load being generated on our servers, network, or other resources; and

-would create any undue burden on other our customers or the service in general.
+would create any undue burden on our other customers or the service in general.

 (ii) In regards to email accounts;

-A single email account should not exceed 4GB in size
+A single email account should not exceed 4GB in size.